SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

     Print `print(dict(new_model.named_buffers()).keys())` after the pruning to confirm that all weights have been correctly pruned.

-6. The pruning we have looked at until know have only been local in nature e.g. we have applied the pruning independently for each layer, not accounting globally for how much we should actually prune.
-As you may realize this can quickly lead to an network that is pruned too much.
-Instead, the more common approach is too prune globally where we remove the smallest `X` amount of connections:
+6. The pruning we have looked at until now has only been local in nature, i.e., we have applied the pruning independently for each layer, not accounting globally for how much we should actually prune.
+As you may realize this can quickly lead to a network that is pruned too much.
+Instead, the more common approach is to prune globally where we remove the smallest `X` amount of connections:

-    1. Start by creating a tuple over all the weights with the following format
+    1. Start by creating a tuple over all the weights with the following format:

         ```python
         parameters_to_prune = (